dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   Password check is case sensitive
 *   Covered all new requirements (login, registration, persistent data, personalization, security)
 *   Good user interface design – errors are descriptive and appear at error location, appropriate and pleasing GUI, appropriate use of HTML tables, uses CSS
-*   Modularization, things are organized into functions and separate files
+*   Modularization, things are organized into functions and separate files as appropriate
 *   No extra files
 *   No redundant data
 *   Correct output